pivotal-cf/docs-addon-fim/README.md

 This repo contains documentation for the File Integrity Monitoring Add-on for PCF.

+This repo is published as part of the pcfservices book.

 # Style Guide

 Full name of the add-on for first use on the page: File Integrity Monitoring Add-on for PCF (FIM Add-on)